whitfin/cachex/README.md

 Although this looks more complicated it saves you a read of the internal Cachex state, which actually trims off a large amount of the overhead of a Cachex request.

 It should be noted that the consistency of these actions should not be relied upon.
 Even though you execute in a single block, you may still have cache actions occur between your calls inside the block.
 This is very important to keep in mind, and if this poses an issue, you might wish to move to [Transaction Blocks](#transaction-blocks) instead.

-In addition, all actions taken inside an execution block are committed immediately.
-This means that there is no way to abort your block.
-Again, if this is a requirement please take a look at [Transaction Blocks](#transaction-blocks).

 #### Transaction Blocks